-Looking for children’s books on a certain topic, award-winning books, or books that feature multicultural characters and perspectives?
-Check out these great resources!
-If you find books you like, don’t forget to check our catalog to see if they’re available at Erikson.
-And if we don’t have something, you can always request it via Interlibrary Loan or talk to a librarian to request a purchase.
+Explore booklists assembled by children’s literature experts.
+If you find books you like, check our catalog to see if they’re available at Erikson.
+If we don’t have something you need, request it via Interlibrary Loan or talk to a librarian to request a purchase.

 - Children’s Picture Book Database at Miami University – Index to a bibliography with abstracts of over 5000 picture books for children from preschool to third grade.